alanzhao/cloudKitchenProject/README.md

   $ redis-server /usr/local/etc/redis.conf
   ```
 ### Install and start flask server
-First unzip the project zip & cd into the root of project or you can git clone it.
+First git clone the project, and then cd into it.
 ```
   $ python3 -m pip install virtualenv
   $ . venv/bin/activate